top of page

 So, what is my book about?
 It is about the sex scandals, rackets, and vigilante networks that led to Rodney being the most corrupted community in New Zealand.
 Starting with the country’s largest corruption trial involving Rodney District Council and Auckland Transport, I explore the culture that continues unleashed throughout Auckland Council, the Police, and the government.

 My book was originally 350 pages.
-Thanks to the vigilantes not covering their tracks, it is now 786 pages.
+Thanks to the vigilantes not covering their tracks, it is now over 800 pages.
 I am selling the book exclusively online as the local booksellers have been accosted by the local racket before.
 I don’t want what happened to me happening to them.

 Unleashed: Sex, rackets & vigilantes in New Zealand’s most corrupted community.